priyanshoon/network-programming/README.md

 # Network Programming in C (Socket Programming)

-These repo is network programming tutorial in C language to understand the core concept of networking.
+This repo is network programming tutorial in C language to understand the core concept of networking.
 This will explain how TCP, UDP, send(), sendto() and all other program in socket.io under the hood works.